 Meaning and History

 Skyscanner entered the tourism market in 2003.
 Three IT people founded it: Bonamy Grimes, Barry Smith, and Gareth Williams.
-It all started with the fact that one of them was going to fly on vacation but could not find cheap plane tickets.
+It all started with the fact that one of them was going on vacation but could not find cheap plane tickets.
 This inspired computer experts to start an unusual startup.
-Together they developed a website that combined search results from various online travel agencies to compare prices on selected flights.
+Together, they developed a website that combined search results from various online travel agencies to compare prices on selected flights.

 What is Skyscanner?